Lilium N.V. (LILM) Reveals an Earnings Mystery

 Lilium N.V.
-(NASDAQ:LILM) went up by 14.65% from its latest closing price compared to the recent 1-year high of $15.53.
-The company’s stock price has collected 24.06% of gains in the last five trading sessions.
+(NASDAQ:LILM) went down by -12.22% from its latest closing price compared to the recent 1-year high of $15.53.
+The company’s stock price has collected 14.31% of gains in the last five trading sessions.
 Press Release reported on 12/16/21 that Lilium appoints Karim Jalbout as Chief People Officer

 Is It Worth Investing in Lilium N.V.
 (NASDAQ :LILM) Right Now?